jakebobu/working_title/README.md

 TODO tomorrow (11/16)
 Look at what I got, see if it makes sense (tokenizer needs more work.
 1 topic is phone numbers, emails contact us at) taxes -> taxis
-Improve accel algorithm, look for algorithms that utilize acceleration and are powerful in prediction Have a feeling that some news sources articles are too sparse (across time creating) creating topics by source itself Consolidate all variables I can test on in one location (make easier for myself later when playing with them) Look to set an initial threshold or comparison metric for acceleration.
+Improve accel algorithm, look for algorithms that utilize acceleration and are powerful in prediction Have a feeling that some newfs sources articles are too sparse (across time creating) creating topics by source itself Consolidate all variables I can test on in one location (make easier for myself later when playing with them) Look to set an initial threshold or comparison metric for acceleration.
 See what I am seeing rising and when, again based on accel alogithm
 Pickle problem, why can't I pickle my model